trainingdemos/k8s-frontend-podinfo/README.md

 # k8s-frontend-podinfo

-This project creates a container that displays a basic web page with the name and IP address of the Pod.
+This project creates a container image that displays a basic web page with the name and IP address of the Pod.
 It is built using [Next.js](https://nextjs.org) and delivered by [Nginx](https://nginx.org) for deployment into [Kubernetes](https://kubernetes.io), and intended to be used as part of a lab exercise or an intructor-led walkthrough.

 When running it presents a basic web page displaying Pod information: